Water turbidity refers to how transparent or translucent the water is when examining or testing it for any use.

 decarbonation of water

-Ammonia (AM) is a common water pollutant that significantly impacts the water process industry.
 It is not just polluting water bodies but also aqua wells and humidifiers.
-Generally, AM is produced from human sweat and urine and created from synthetic ammonia in industrial process systems.
+Generally, AM is produced from human sweat and urine and created from synthetic ammonia in industrial processes.

 Ammonia has three types of amines – primary, secondary, and tertiary – all are toxic for humans and aquatic life.

-- Primary Amine has two carbon and one nitrogen atom also called methylamine or CHNH2.
+- Primary Amine has two carbon and one nitrogen atom, also called methylamine or CHNH2.

 - Secondary Amine has two nitrogen atoms with no carbon atom between them, also called Dimethylamine or CH2(NH)CH3.